BIG HEAD

 If we take a look at an example of a tree (the inside of a saddle below) you will be able to see this one is too narrow in the gullet, and would cause pressure sores resulting in dead hairs (white marks) if used on this horse.
 This is one of the most commonly seen injuries on trail riding horses, pressure sores.

 There are different designs for trees, for example the tree below would be used in a half breed saddle.
-Notice that it has wider bars than the example above so therefore it would dissipate your weight more evenly.
+Notice that it has a wider surface area than the example above so therefore it would dissipate your weight more evenly.

 Here is an example of a half breed saddle